Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

-In summary, we have two physical intuitions for non-existence of (perturbative) scale invariant but non-conformal field theories in power-counting renormalization.
-The first one is the $a$-theorem: the dilaton scattering (or Osborn's $\tilde{a}$-function) must be bounded and it cannot decrease forever from non-trivial $\mathcal{B}$ functions of scale invariant but non-conformal field theories.
+In summary, we have two physical intuitions for non-existence of (perturbative) scale invariant but non-conformal field theories in power-counting renormalization scheme.
+The first one is the $a$-theorem: the dilaton scattering amplitude (or Osborn's $\tilde{a}$-function) must be bounded and it cannot decrease forever from non-trivial $\mathcal{B}$ functions in scale invariant but non-conformal field theories.
 The second one is that $\mathcal{B}$ functions in the directions that might be used to construct a non-trivial virial current are actually redundant directions in perturbation theory.
 Even at higher orders, we expect to keep the same number of zero directions in the $\mathcal{B}$ function flow as the number of redundant directions.
 The both intuitions are beautifully realized by the generalized ``gradient formula" if true.
-In holographic computations, we will precisely see both obstructions if we try to construct scale invariant but non-conformal field theory duals.
+In holographic computations, we will precisely see both obstructions if we try to construct the gravitational dual of scale invariant but non-conformal field theories.